Our Therapists

 Price: $150/hr

-Ray Myers is a Licensed Marriage and Family Therapist Associate in Texas (#204523) under the supervision of Dr. Carolyn Maurer, LMFT-S (#812).
-He earned his Master’s degree in Marriage and Family Therapy from Amberton University.
-His background includes being a proud USMC veteran with decades of leadership experience working in the private sector, as well as is love of being a dad.
-He has experience working in private practice with adults, couples, families, teens, children, and neurodivergent individuals.
-Some of his specialties include issues relating to anxiety, depression, coping, parenting, conflict and more.
-He is also a certified Prepare/Enrich facilitator, which is one of the most widely used and validated premarital/marital curriculae.
+Ray Myers is a Licensed Marriage and Family Therapist in Texas (#204523).
+He earned his Master’s Degree in Marriage and Family Therapy from Amberton University.
+His background includes being a proud U.S. Marine Corps veteran with decades of leadership experience in the private sector, as well as his love of being a Dad.
+He has experience working in private practice with adults, couples, families, teenagers, children, and individuals with neurodiversity.
+Some of his specialties include issues relating to anxiety and depression, communication and conflict issues, infidelity, and parenting.
+He is also a certified Prepare/Enrich Facilitator, which is the #1 premarital and marriage assessment tool widely known for its validity and reliability.

 In the time Ray has been with SCC, he has made a big impact.
 He is diligent about making sure he understands the client’s goals and the issues that impede them from being the best version of themselves.